aforward9600/pokemonpalette/README.md

 	  - player/enemy pkmn is fully paralyzed or after hurting itself in confusion
     - Crash damage from jump kicks and pkmn hurting itself cannot be Countered

-- Misc. fixes
+- Graphical Fixes
-  - Great ball has a ball factor of 12 now, and Safari Ball looks like it was supposed to be factor 8
-  - Cinnabar/seafoam islands coast glitch fixed (no more missingo or artificially loading pokemon data)
-  - Stone evolutions cannot be triggered via level-up anymore
-  - Catching a transformed pokemon no longer defaults to catching a ditto
+  - Glitched sprites can no longer cause a buffer overflow that corrupts the hall of fame
   - Returning from the status screen when an opponent is in substitute/minimize no longer glitches the graphics
-  - PP-up uses are disregarded when determining to use STRUGGLE if one or more moves are disabled
   - PC graphic restored to celadon hotel
   - A tile in cinnabar mansion 3f is slightly modified to prevent getting permanently stuck
   - A tile in cerulean cave 1f adjusted so there isn't a walkable cliff tile
+  - After defeating the cerulean burglar rocket, the guard itself always moves to prevent getting stuck in the front door
+  - No more ABCD glitched sprites when using teleport without a super gameboy
+  - The transitional frame when turning 180 degrees now shows correctly
+  - The lower right corner tile of the mon back pic is no longer blanked
+  - Amazing man can no longer be triggered by text boxes or the start menu (via a code tweak from Yellow-version)
+  - The rival encounters on route 22 now show an exclamation bubble that never showed up originally

+- Item Fixes
+  - Great ball has a ball factor of 12 now
+  - Stone evolutions cannot be triggered via level-up anymore
   - Ether and elixer now account for PP-ups used when determining if move is at full PP
+  - EXP ALL fixes
+    - should now dispense the correct exp if multiple pokemon take place in a battle
+	- no longer counts fainted pokemon when dividing exp
+	- handles exp correctly when all your battle participants are knocked out
+  - Fixed a bug where itemfinder can't locate objects with a zero x or y coord
+  - Surfboard bugfixes:
+	  - cannot use the surfboard if being forced to ride the bicycle
+	  - no longer freezes the game when using it from the item menu to get back on land
+	  - the menu text will glitch a little, but only for a split-second and does not impact gameplay
+  - The Full Heal used by the AI now undoes brn/par stat changes
+  - Condition healing items (including using Full Restore at max hp) no longer reset all stats
+    - Burn heal undoes the attack stat changes
+    - Paralyze heal undoes the speed stat changes
+    - Full restore at max hp undoes the stat changes of brn/par
+  - Full Restore when used in battle to heal HP now undoes the stat changes of brn/par
+  - Pokedoll is disallowed during ghost marowak battle

+- Misc. fixes
+  - Cinnabar/seafoam islands coast glitch fixed (no more missingo or artificially loading pokemon data)
+  - Catching a transformed pokemon no longer defaults to catching a ditto
   - Vending machine now checks for the correct amount of money
   - Prevented byte overflow when determining the trash can with 2nd switch in vermillion gym
   - Hidden nugget in safari entrance now obtainable
-  - EXP ALL should now dispense the correct exp if multiple pokemon take place in a battle
-  - EXP ALL no longer counts fainted pokemon when dividing exp
-  - EXP ALL handles exp correctly when all your battle participants are knocked out
   - Enemy DVs can no longer be manipulated by having it use transform multiple times
-  - Fixed a bug where itemfinder can't locate objects with a zero x or y coord
-  - After defeating the cerulean burglar rocket, the guard itself always moves to prevent getting stuck in the front door
   - Slot machine reel bug fixed
   - Fixed oversights in reel functionality to better match Gamfreak's intent
-  - Surfboard bugfixes:
-	  - cannot use the surfboard if being forced to ride the bicycle
-	  - no longer freezes the game when using it from the item menu to get back on land
-	  - the menu text will glitch a little, but only for a split-second and does not impact gameplay
-  - The ABCD teleport glitch has been fixed
   - The lift key in the rocket hideout drops during the end of battle text like in Yellow-version
-  - A statue base is now blocking terrain while surfing.
-  - Trainer escape glitch has been plugged.
-Using fly/teleport/escape rope is negated entirely if spotted by a trainer.
+  - An unused bit is now used to determine the ghost marowak battle
+  - Can't use surf/teleport/escape rope to escape from trainer encounters
-  - No more fishing or surfing in statue bases
+  - Can't fish or surf in the bases of statues
-  - Transitional turnaround frame is now viewable
-  - Fixed blank back mon tile
+  - Seafoam islands fast current applied to the right steps on floor B3
+  - Each of the two boulder puzzles in seafoam islands will fully reset until completed
+  - The boulder switches never reset while inside victory road and they will always reset upon leaving
+  - While inside victory road, boulders placed on switches will stay there between floor transitions

 #TWEAKS: